Close

 Difficulty Grades Explained

-Our blue graded sea kayaking trips are suitable for fit paddlers with a minimum of 5 full days of sea kayaking experience, with a basic level of technical competence.
+Our blue graded sea kayaking trips are suitable for fit paddlers with a minimum of five full days of sea kayaking experience and a basic level of technical competence.
 You can expect 6/7 hours of sea kayaking each day, with plenty of breaks onshore to stretch your legs.
 You will also be asked to assist with carrying the boats to and from the water, working as a team.

 If you are unsure about your experience or about Sea States, please give us a call or email to discuss.
 If you do not yet have enough experience we suggest our Green graded sea kayaking trips.